AdrienLemaire/fandekasp.github.io/2015-08-01-analysing-the-pomodoro-technique.md

 this is a personal opinion, the technique never mentions gamification.

-Secondly, since PomoTodo cannot offer everything needed to optimally use the Technique, I also went back to using paper and pencil.
+Since PomoTodo cannot offer everything needed to optimally use the Technique, I also went back to using paper and pencil.
 Althought it's cumbersome, the combination of both is working quite well for me so far.